zhilizheng/SBayesRC/README.md

 ## Install
-* Use container version if your cluster supports Docker or Apptainer (formerly Singularity), image address: `zhiliz/sbayesrc`.
-It's a good practise to include the version when run, e.g.,  `zhiliz/sbayesrc:0.2.5`, we will maintain the docker version same to R version; however, the version can be ommited.
-The image doesn't require any installation, it integrates all depencencies into the image, including R, PLINK and GCTB.
+* Container version.
+Use container version if your cluster supports Docker or Apptainer (formerly Singularity), image address: `zhiliz/sbayesrc`.
+It's a good practise to include the version when run, e.g.,  `zhiliz/sbayesrc:0.2.5`, we will maintain the docker version same to R package version; however, the version can be ommited.
+The image doesn't require any installation, it integrates all depencencies, including R, PLINK and GCTB.
 If you run multiple jobs with Apptainer, it's good to pre-cache by `apptainer pull docker://zhiliz/sbayesrc`.
-The default wrapper has the function to SBayesRC, LD generating, PRS, and SBayesRC-Multi, type `apptainer run docker://zhiliz/sbayesrc` for document and examples (full document included).
+The default wrapper has the function to SBayesRC, LD generating, PRS, and SBayesRC-Multi, type `apptainer run docker://zhiliz/sbayesrc` for document and examples.
 The exmaple shown above in this tutorial is also a good start.
 If you need other parameters that were not provided by our wrapper script, you can pass your own R script directly, by run `apptainer exec docker://zhiliz/sbayesrc Rscript YOUR_SCRIPT`.
-It's also possible to create your own docker image to include own script, by *FROM* keyword and refer to our image.
+It's also possible to create your own docker image to include your own script, by *FROM* keyword in Dockerfile and refer to our image.

 * Install locally: A valid R is required.
 ```r